crisu83/php-shortid/README.md

 ## Why do I want this?

-This library was created as an alternative to UUID (universally unique identifiers).
+This library was created as a more convenient alternative to other unique identifer generators such as UUID.
-While the identifiers generated may not be truly unique, they are much more convenient because of their short form and unique enough to be used as e.g. entity ids, database identifiers, url-shorteners and much more.
+While the identifiers generated may not be truly unique, they are more convenient because of their short form and unique enough to be used as e.g. entity ids, database identifiers, url-shorteners and much more.

+## Disclaimer

+Please note that if your project requires the identifiers to be truly unique you should verify the uniqueness yourself.
+This is by design to both increase the performance and reduce the memory consumption when generating identifiers.

 ## Installation

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).